 Remark 5.12.6.
-At this point, it is useful to reflect [cf. Remark 2.15.7] on the significance of rigidifying the "constant multiple indeterminacy" and "shifting automorphism indeterminacy" of Remarks 5.12.3, 5.12.5.
-To this end, we observe that these types of indeterminacy are essentially multiplicative notions [cf. the cases discussed in Remark 2.15.7].
-Thus, to work "modulo these sorts of indeterminacy" can only be done at the cost of sacrificing the additive structures [cf. Remark 2.15.7] implicit in the ring/scheme-theoretic origins of the various objects under consideration.
+At this point, it is useful to reflect [cf. Remark 2.19.4] on the significance of rigidifying the "constant multiple indeterminacy" and "shifting automorphism indeterminacy" of Remarks 5.12.3, 5.12.5.
+To this end, we observe that these types of indeterminacy are essentially multiplicative notions [cf. the cases discussed in Remark 2.19.4].
+Thus, to work "modulo these sorts of indeterminacy" can only be done at the cost of sacrificing the additive structures [cf. Remark 2.19.4] implicit in the ring/scheme-theoretic origins of the various objects under consideration.
+Another important observation in this context is that the theory of Kummer classes depends essentially on the extension structure of a Frobenioid, i.e., breaks down completely if one "passes to semi-simplifications", as in Remark 5.12.5, (iii).

-Remark 5.12.7.
-One way to understand the "constant multiple indeterminacy" phenomena observed in Remarks 5.12.3, 5.12.5 is as a manifestation of the nontriviality of the extension structure of a Frobenioid discussed in Remark 5.10.2.
+(i) One way to understand the "constant multiple indeterminacy" phenomena observed in Remarks 5.12.3, 5.12.5 is as a manifestation of the nontriviality of the extension structure of a Frobenioid discussed in Remark 5.10.2.